sadenkhatib/code-coach/README.md

 # CodeCoach 💪🏋️‍♂️

-CodeCoach is a personalized workout plan generator built with **Flask** (backend) and **React** (frontend).
+CodeCoach is a personalized workout plan generator built with **Flask** (backend) and **React + Vite** (frontend).
 It creates custom training splits based on your goals and weekly frequency, with randomized exercises, rep/set ranges, and training tips.

 ## Features
 - Choose from goals: **Hypertrophy**, **Strength**, **Fat Loss**